-Welcome back to school, everyone.
-We hope you have had a relaxing and enjoyable summer.
+Welcome back to school everyone.
+I hope that you have had a relaxing and enjoyable festive season and that Father Christmas was good to you all!

 At Great Kimble School, we are always looking for ways to improve our teaching and learning.
 As a staff team, we are focusing on asking more open-ended questions that don’t ‘lead’ the children or always elicit a ‘yes’ or ‘no’ response.
 We would love you to try and support your child at home in this too!
 Below are some questions that could help: